strategineer/personal-website/content/tabletop/misc/lobg_notes.md

 # Notes

+## Session 0

-The group should gives themselves a name and this is what they'll be known as in the dungeon.
+- The group should gives themselves a name and this is what they'll be known as in the dungeon.

+## Session 1

-...
+- ...